mendix/docs/content/en/docs/catalog/manage-data-sources/search.md

 #### 3.6.4 Discoverability {#discoverability-metadata}

-When a data source is registered, by default, it is **Discoverable** in the Data Hub Catalog.
+When a data source is registered, by default, it is **Discoverable** in the Catalog.
 When this is set, all users in your company can find it, view the details, and consume it.
 The owners of an asset and curators can set a data source as **Non-discoverable**, which means it is not visible to users unless they are the owner or a curator.

 See the [Curation Bar](#curation-bar) section below for changing **Discoverability** as the owner of the data source or curator.

 The following discoverability values can be set:

-* **Discoverable** – all users in your company can see and consume the asset in the Data Hub Catalog and Studio Pro
+* **Discoverable** – all users in your company can see and consume the asset in the Catalog and Studio Pro
 * **Non-Discoverable** – the asset is only visible to owners, Data Hub curators, and the Mendix Admin in the Catalog; it is not included in the search results in the **Data Hub** pane of Studio Pro, or any other client of the Data Hub API.

 #### 3.6.5 Validated